 You don’t need a degree in dentistry to know that there is much more going on in your mouth than just your teeth.
 Without proper care, your gums can actually develop an infection called periodontal disease, which has symptoms like redness, swelling, bleeding gums, and even tooth loss in the advanced stages.
 Thankfully, Dr. Dean and our team are able to take care of your entire smile here in Covington.
-If we spot any issues with your gums during your checkup, we’ll be able to take care of them right away using a variety of periodontal therapy treatments.
+If we spot any issues with your gums during your checkup, we’ll be able to take care of them right away using a variety of options for periodontal therapy in Covington, GA.

 Periodontal disease is caused by a buildup of plaque, tartar, and bacteria on the teeth below the gum line, and scaling and root planing is a type of dental cleaning that can be used to remove it.
 Also as part of this procedure, the roots of the teeth are gently smoothed out to make plaque less likely to gather near the gums in the future, drastically lowering the chances of future infections.